Sri Lanka by Local Rail

 Overnight: Kandy Myst, Kandy or Similar (B, L, D)

-This morning, after breakfast and checkout, we’ll visit the famous Dalada Maligawa (Temple of the Tooth Relic) in Kandy.
+This morning, after breakfast, we’ll visit the famous Dalada Maligawa (Temple of the Tooth Relic) in Kandy.
 Located in the heart of the city, this is Sri Lanka’s most revered shrine, housing a tooth relic of Buddha, believed to have been taken from his funeral pyre.
 You may even be fortunate enough to witness a pooja, a small worship ritual involving drummers and dancers, which adds a unique spiritual atmosphere to the visit.

 After lunch at a local restaurant, you are free to enjoy the afternoon at leisure.